Manually scale Azure HDInsight clusters

 Scale up your cluster before periodic batch processing so the cluster has adequate resources.
 After processing completes, and usage goes down, scale down the HDInsight cluster to fewer worker nodes.

-You can scale a cluster manually using one of the methods outlined below.
+You can scale a cluster manually using one of the following methods.
 You can also use autoscale options to automatically scale up and down in response to certain metrics.

 Only clusters with HDInsight version 3.1.3 or higher are supported.
 If you are unsure of the version of your cluster, you can check the Properties page.